ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 ## Variables and Parameters

-Variables in Bash have already been mentioned several times in this book.
-We have learned the list of system paths in the `PATH` variable.
-We have used positional parameters in the backup script.
+We already met Bash variables several times in this book.
+You have learned the list of system paths in the `PATH` variable.
+Then you have used positional parameters in the backup script.
 It is time to get a good grasp on the topic.

-First, let's find out what the term "variable" means in programming.
+Let's start with the meaning of the "variable" term in programming.
 The variable is an area of memory where some value is stored.
 In most cases, this is short-term memory (RAM, CPU cache and registers).

-There was a generation of the first programming languages (for example [**assembler**](https://en.wikipedia.org/wiki/Assembly_language)).
+The first generation of programming languages (for example, [**assembler**](https://en.wikipedia.org/wiki/Assembly_language)) has minimal support of variables.
 When using such a language, you should refer to a variable by its address.
 If you want to read or write its value, you have to specify its memory address.

+When working with memory addresses, you might get into trouble.
 Suppose you work on a computer with 32-bit processors.
-Then a memory address has a length of 4 bytes.
+Then any memory address has a length of 4 bytes.
 It is the number from 0 to 4294967295.
 This number is twice larger for 64-bit processors.
 It is inconvenient to remember and operate with such big numbers.
 That is why modern programming languages allow you to replace a variable address with its name.
-This name is translated into memory address while compiling or interpreting the program.
-Thus, the compiler or interpreter takes care of "remembering" large numbers.
+A compiler or interpreter translates this name into a memory address automatically.
+These programs "remember" large numbers instead of you this way.

-Why do we need variables?
+When should you apply variables?
 Our experience with `PATH` and positional parameters has shown that variables store some data.
 It is needed for one of the following purposes:

-1. To transfer information from one part of a program or system to another.
+1. Transfer information from one part of a program or system to another.

-2. To store the intermediate result of a calculation for later use.
+2. Store the intermediate result of a calculation for later use.

 3. Save the current state of the program or system.
-This state may determine future behavior.
+This state may determine its future behavior.

 4. Set a constant value to be used repeatedly later.

-A programming language has a special type of variable for each of these purposes.
-The Bash language has it too.
+A typical programming language has a special type of variable for each of these purposes.
+The Bash language follows this rule too.

 ### Classification of variables

-The Bash interpreter has two modes of operation: interactive (shell) and non-interactive (scripting).
-In each mode, variables solve similar tasks.
-But the contexts of these tasks are different.
-Therefore, there are more features to classify variables in Bash than in other interpreted languages.
+The Bash interpreter has two operation modes: interactive (shell) and non-interactive (scripting).
+Variables solve similar tasks in each mode.
+However, the contexts of these tasks are different.
+Therefore, there are more features to classify variables in Bash than in other languages.

 Let's simplify the terminology for convenience.
-It is not quite right, but it helps to avoid confusion.
-When we talk about scripts, we use the term "variable".
-When we talk about shell and command-line arguments, we use the term "parameter".
+It is not entirely correct, but it helps to avoid confusion.
+When we talk about scripts, we use the "variable" term.
+When we talk about shell and command-line arguments, we use the "parameter" term.
 These terms are often used synonymously.

 There are four attributes for classifying variables in Bash.
-Table 3-1 shows them.
+Table 3-1 explains them.

 {caption: "Table 3-1.
 Variable Types in Bash", width: "100%"}
 | Classification Attribute | Variable Types | Definition | Examples |